floro-neto/AP1/README.md

 - [Code10](https://github.com/floro-neto/AP1/blob/main/Visualg10)

 Projeto final de AP1 / Final project done in AP1:
-About GIGGA: GIGGA is a simple software capable of storing student data, editing it and displaying it in a class with more than 50 students it is inspired by the website called SIGAA.
+About GIGGA: GIGGA is a simple software capable of storing student data, editing it and displaying it in a class with more than 50 students.
+GIGGA is inspired by the website called SIGAA.

 - [GIGGA](https://github.com/floro-neto/AP1/blob/main/GIGAA1.4.ALG)